acorn421/acorn421/README.md

 # Hi, I'm Youngjoon 👋
-I am a **captain of the R.O.K.
-Army** and a **Ph.D. student at Korea University**.
-I have experience in both security research and security engineering while working at **ADD** and **R.O.K.
-Cyber Operations Command**.
-Throughout my career, my main focus has been the **integration of AI and security**.
-In particular, I would like to apply AI to offensive security.
-To this end, academically, I am interested in AI-assisted **fuzzing**.
-Practically, I am interested in AI-assisted **penetration testing**.
-Recently, I started researching on finding vulnerabilities in **smart contracts**.
+I am a postdoctoral researcher at Georgia Tech, conducting research on AI-driven vulnerability discovery and patching.
+I received my Ph.D. in Computer Science from Korea University under the supervision of Professor Jiwon Yoon.
+Previously, I served as a captain in the R.O.K.
+Army and worked at the Agency for Defense Development (ADD) and the R.O.K.
+Cyber Operations Command, gaining experience in both security research and security engineering.
 [More](https://acorn421.github.io/about)

 ## Contact